-1) What is a women's health or pelvic floor physical therapist?
+1) What is a pelvic floor physical therapist?

 2) How often will I need to see you?

 Frequency and duration are customized to your goals, schedule and budget.
 Depending on your condition, one session maybe enough.
-Typically, 1-3 session may be needed but this can be spread out over months.
-Most do very well with 2 sessions.
+Typically, 1-3 sessions may be needed for adults and 4-8 sessions for kids but this can be spread out over many months.
+Package deals are always available.

 Her Physical Therapy and Wellness is not a participating provider with any insurance companies.
 Additionally, Medicare rules state that medicare beneficiaries cannot pay "out of pocket" for covered services such as physical therapy.
 If Medicare beneficiaries would like to receive a wellness visit, they are allowed to pay "out of pocket" as these services are not covered.
 Please email or call for more details.